 Hib (H. influenzae Type B) Vaccine

-Despite its name, the bacterium called Haemophilus influenzae type b or Hib does not cause the flu.
-It does, however, cause Hib disease, a serious health threat to children, especially under the age of 5.
+Despite its name, the bacterium called Haemophilus influenzae type b, or Hib, does not cause the flu.
+It does, however, cause Hib disease, a serious health threat to children, especially those under age 5.
 Fortunately, the Hib vaccine, available since 1992, provides safe and effective protection against that threat.

 What Is Hib Disease?